kkrzyzanowski/OpenGLApp/README.md

 # OpenGLApp

 OpenGLApp is a demo project showcasing the capabilities of rendering graphics using OpenGL.
-The project is mainly written in C++ with elements of C, C#, CMake, and Objective-C++.

 ## Table of Contents
 - [Requirements](#requirements)